 Having health problem after health problem is daunting, depressing, and can understandably make you feel like you’ll never live a fulfilling life.
 But that doesn’t have to be the case.
 No disease should be permitted to dictate your days.
 While diabetes may feel like a life sentence, it doesn’t have to be.

 Diabetes demands daily attention and care, but you are not defined by your chronic condition.
 It is an arm of your existence.
-Like the skin you wash, the limbs you move, and the body you feed, the diabetes is another part of your system that needs to be tended to.
-In the hands of our doctors of osteopathic medicine, you will discover ways to live a full, happy life on your terms, not on the terms of your diabetes.
+Like the skin you wash, the limbs you move, and the body you feed, diabetes is another part of your system that needs to be tended to.
+In the hands of our doctors of osteopathic medicine, you will discover ways to live a full, happy life on your terms.

 Anyone can develop diabetes, but some people are more likely to live with this reality than others.
 If you do not already have diabetes but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.